-5.0 Proactive Inspection
+5. Proactive Inspection

-- 5.1 Proactive inspections will be undertaken where local intelligence suggests the risks identified in Annex B of the LAC 67/2 health and safety guidance are not being controlled. - 5.2 Since 1 April 2022, the service has undertaken intelligence led inspections concerning workplace transport at thirteen of our larger warehouse distribution centres and wholesale sites.
-This work has been successful, and will continue throughout 2023 2024, on both an intelligence led basis and as part of a pro-active inspection programme.
+- 5.1 Proactive inspections will be undertaken where local intelligence suggests the risks identified in Annex B of the LAC 67/2 health and safety guidance are not being controlled. - 5.2 Since 1 April 2023, the service has undertaken intelligence led inspections concerning workplace transport at fourteen of our larger warehouse distribution centres and wholesale sites.
+This work has been successful, and will continue throughout 2024 - 2025, on both an intelligence led basis and as part of a pro-active inspection programme.

-6.0 Sports Ground Safety
+6. Sports Ground Safety

-- 6.1 Under the provisions of the Safety of Sports Grounds Act 1975 local authorities are responsible for issuing and enforcing safety certificates for designated grounds and regulated stands. - 6.2 A safety certificate will set the permitted capacity for the sports ground together with the detailed terms and conditions with which the ground management must comply in order to operate the sports ground at its permitted capacity. - 8.3 The authority has four certified grounds: - Molineux Stadium home to Wolverhampton Wanderers FC - Wolverhampton Race Course - Aldersley Stadium - Monmore Green Stadium - 6.4 The certified grounds are subject to inspection to ensure that they are operating in accordance with the conditions on the safety certificate.
-The frequency of inspection varies for different sites and is determined by risk.

-- 6.5 Molineux Stadium is a designated ground so the certificate applies to the whole ground.
-This has an annual walkabout inspection and a minimum of 4 during performance inspections, with 3 SAG's in October/January/May. - 6.6 The Regulated stand at Wolverhampton Racecourse, which has a capacity >2000 spectators has an inspection annually, whereas Aldersley Stadium, and Monmore Green Stadium have one every two years, with a SAG annually or bi-annually accordingly. - 6.7 Information obtained from inspections of Molineux Stadium is required to be fed back to the Sports Ground Safety Authority (SGSA), and they carry out their own independent annual audit to ensure that as a Local Authority we are performing our role satisfactory.
+- 6.1 Under the provisions of the Safety of Sports Grounds Act 1975 local authorities are responsible for issuing and enforcing safety certificates for designated grounds and regulated stands. - 6.2 A safety certificate will set the permitted capacity for the sports ground together with the detailed terms and conditions with which the ground management must comply in order to operate the sports ground at its permitted capacity. - 6.3 The authority has three certified grounds: - Molineux Stadium home to Wolverhampton Wanderers FC - Wolverhampton Racecourse - Monmore Green Stadium - 6.4 The certified grounds are subject to inspection to ensure that they are operating in accordance with the conditions on the safety certificate.
+The frequency of inspection varies for different sites and is determined by risk. - 6.5 Molineux Stadium is a designated ground so the certificate applies to the whole ground.
+This has an annual walkabout inspection and a minimum of 4 during performance inspections, with 3 SAG's in October/January/May.

-- 6.8 Since 1 April 2021 significant work has been undertaken at the Wolverhampton Wanderers Football Club, including continued oversight of flame and pyrotechnic effects that are used during match days, renewal of certificates, oversight of the rebuild of the Graham Hughes stand, liaison with WMFS regarding the club's fire risk assessment, oversight of the application to have licensed standing areas as well as regular document reviews.
-Monitoring has also been undertaken to ensure the licensed standing areas do not lead to standing elsewhere in the ground. - 6.9 Our Sports Grounds venues are popular locations for large scale concerts, attracting high volume crowds.
+- 6.6 The regulated stand at Wolverhampton Racecourse, which has a capacity >2000 spectators has an inspection annually, whereas Monmore Green Stadium has one every two years, with a SAG annually or bi-annually accordingly. - 6.7 Information obtained from inspections of Molineux Stadium is required to be fed back to the Sports Ground Safety Authority (SGSA), and they carry out their own independent annual audit to ensure that as a Local Authority we are performing our role satisfactory.
+During our most recent audit, on the 19 December 2023, we received a score of 100% pass rate. - Since 1 April 2021 significant work 6.8 has been undertaken at the Wolverhampton Wanderers Football Club, including continued oversight of flame and pyrotechnic effects that are used during match days, renewal of certificates, oversight of the rebuild of the Graham Hughes stand, liaison with West Midlands Fire Service regarding the club's fire risk assessment, oversight of the application to have licensed standing areas as well as regular document reviews.
+Monitoring has also been undertaken to ensure the licensed standing areas do not lead to standing elsewhere in the ground. - 6.9 Our sports grounds venues are popular locations for large scale concerts, attracting high volume crowds.
 We ensure that reasonable steps are taken to protect attendees from physical harm or injury.

-7.0 Health and Safety Complaints
+7. Health and Safety Complaints and Intelligence

-- 7.1 Since 1 April 2022, the service has responded to over 143 requests for service in relation to health and safety.
-This can range from enquiries about health and safety law e.g., employers/proprietors' duties, through to complaints and "whistle blowers" detailing serious workplace conditions or reports of dangerous practices. - 7.2 All health and safety complaints received, including anonymous complaints are prioritised and investigated in accordance with the good enforcement principle of targeting, transparency, consistency and
+- 7.1 Since 1 April 2023, the service has responded to over 172 requests for service in relation to health and safety.
+This can range from enquiries about health and safety law for example, employers/proprietors' duties, through to complaints and "whistle blowers" detailing serious workplace conditions or reports of dangerous practices. - 7.2 All health and safety intelligence and complaints received, including those which are received anonymously are prioritised and investigated in accordance with the good enforcement principle of targeting, transparency, consistency, and proportionality.